About me - image of me in the palace in Ferrera, done in Delauncy style

 Estense Castle - Family home of the Dukes of Este - an imposing moat and drawbridge and towers and some interesting frescoes inside; best small Italian towns to visit in the north; view of the courtyard and castle

 The ground floor of the castle is rather simple and plain and business-like.
 However, the second floor has a number of beautiful frescos and painted panels.
 Some of these have been damaged over time.
-Strategically-placed, large mirrors make it easier to appreciate the art.
+Strategically placed, large mirrors make it easier to appreciate the art.

 You can climb the Torre di Leoni for a panorama view of Ferrara.